UMass Boston

 Please note that you will be asked to upload the following:

 • Names and contact information of two people who have agreed to write letters of recommendation.
 These people should be professors, if possible.
-(Each reference will be sent an email with instructions for submitting his or her letter.)
+(Each reference will be sent an email with instructions for submitting their letter.)

 • Resumé or CV